canonical/lxd/doc/reference/storage_zfs.md

  - Note that LXD will assume it has full control over the ZFS pool or dataset.
-   It is recommended to not maintain any non-LXD owned filesystem entities in a LXD zfs pool or dataset since LXD might delete them.
+   It is recommended to not maintain any non-LXD owned filesystem entities in a LXD ZFS pool or dataset since LXD might delete them.
  - When quotas are used on a ZFS dataset LXD will set the ZFS "quota" property.
    In order to have LXD set the ZFS "refquota" property, either set "zfs.use\_refquota" to "true" for the given dataset or set